ericlagergren/go-coreutils/README.md

 ### Go coreutils

-This is a port of GNU's coreutils (http://www.gnu.org/software/coreutils/).
+This is a port of GNU's coreutils (http://www.gnu.org/software/coreutils/) that aims to be a drop-in, cross-platform replacement.

 **It's currently under development.**

+Because it imports from `github.com/EricLagerg/go-gnulib`, and I'm constantly refactoring, parts could break from day-to-day.

+I'd recommend running `go get -u ...` before you file a bug report!

-Pull requests are more than welcome.
+*Pull requests are more than welcome.*

 Also, see https://www.github.com/EricLagerg/go-gnulib for a similar project.